UE and VR Development Technical Notes

 -installled > -installedengine > -notinstalledengine > Engine\Build\InstalledBuild.txt

-Thus, when I want UBT to consider my engine version as not installed, there are two approaches:
+Therefore, when I want UBT to consider my engine version as not installed, there are two ways:

-1. Call UBT with the -notinstalledengine parameter and delete the InstalledBuild.txt file in the Engine\Build directory.
+1. Pass the -notinstalledengine parameter to UBT and delete the InstalledBuild.txt file from the Engine\Build directory.

-2. Call UBT without passing the -installled and -installedengine parameters and delete the InstalledBuild.txt file in the Engine\Build directory.
+2. Call UBT without passing -installled and -installedengine parameters, and delete the InstalledBuild.txt file from the Engine\Build directory.

-Note: UBT also has the following two detections:
+Note: There are also the following two checks in UBT:

 1